shaoanlu/COVID-19-SINDY/README.md

 # COVID-19-SINDY
-Use SINDY algorithm to discover a dynamical system from coronavirus data
+Use SINDY (Sparse Identification of Nonlinear Dynamics) algorithm to discover a dynamical system from coronavirus data